-To serve as an example, I have also included my cycle days that I personally see each type of cervical mucus.
-For reference, my cycles are generally 28 days long, and I typically ovulate around Day 14.
+I have also included example cycle days that you may see each type of cervical mucus on (using our previous example of 28-day cycles and ovulation on Day 14).
 Just remember that the days you see each type of cervical mucus could vary significantly from this based on your individual cycle!
 (Don’t make me throw out my all-caps “AVERAGE” again…)

-- Dry: Resembles nothing at all (generally scant or non-existent) – I personally see this on Days 5-6
+- Dry: Resembles nothing at all (generally scant or non-existent) – Days 5-6

-- Sticky: Resembles school glue (generally tacky and stiff) – I personally see this on Days 7-8
+- Sticky: Resembles school glue (generally tacky and stiff) – Days 7-8

-- Creamy: Resembles lotion (generally whitish and smooth) – I personally see this on Days 9-10
+- Creamy: Resembles lotion (generally whitish and smooth) – Days 9-10

-- Egg White / Wet: Resembles raw egg whites or slimy liquid (generally clear, thin, wet, slippery, stretchy, and abundant) – I personally see this on Days 11-14 – *This is the fertile cervical mucus you’re wanting!*
+- Egg White / Wet: Resembles raw egg whites or slimy liquid (generally clear, thin, wet, slippery, stretchy, and abundant) – Days 11-14 – *This is the fertile cervical mucus you’re wanting!*